EsotericShadow/OCR-Orc/README.md

 - **Visual Feedback**: Hover highlighting, selection indicators, resize handles
 - **Theme Support**: Light, dark, and system theme options

+## Application Type

+OCR-Orc is a **desktop GUI application** that provides a visual interface for coordinate calibration.
+It is designed to be:
+- Standalone (no server required)
+- Cross-platform compatible
+- Responsive and intuitive
+- Professional-grade for production use

 ## Purpose

+The primary purpose of OCR-Orc is to allow users to:

+1. **Visually define extraction regions** on PDF documents by drawing bounding boxes around specific areas (e.g., individual character cells, form fields)
+2. **Calibrate coordinate systems** using normalized percentages (0.0-1.0) that work across different document resolutions
+3. **Export coordinate data** in multiple formats (JSON, CSV, TXT, XML, YAML) for use in automated OCR extraction pipelines
+4. **Generate mask images** that black out everything except labeled regions, improving OCR accuracy by eliminating visual noise

 OCR-Orc is specifically designed for processing scanned handwritten forms where:
 - Forms contain individual character cells (like government ID forms)